 You may like your design ideas, but if it doesn’t ring your customers’ bells, you’ve got it wrong.
-Doing some research is a great step towards understanding your customers’ demographic, their opinions and aspirations so that you can avoid the mistakes.
+Doing some research is a great step towards understanding your customers’ demographic, opinions and aspirations so that you can avoid mistakes.

 Be versatile with who your customers are and try not to get bogged down in what you believe your customers want.
 Ask questions.
 You may well find yourself very surprised by what you discover.

 The giant US retailer JC Penny failed to understand their customers when they decided to discontinue the use of coupons and discounts.
 It turned out their customer base was extremely interested in making savings and they stopped buying at JC Penny when JC Penny didn’t reflect that interest.
-The subsequent alienation has led to massive losses for the company.
+The subsequent alienation led to massive losses for the company.
 All because senior management assumed they knew JC Penny customers – and didn’t bother to check out those assumptions.

 Adapting Over Time

 The biggest brands change their identity when it is no longer working for them.
 You’re allowed to do that as well.
 As a smaller company, you can actually be a great deal more versatile in changing your image while promoting yourself through a variety of channels.
 If you start out as a baking business selling confectionery to consumers but over time you find yourself playing more of a B2B role, then changing the name or branding of your business can help facilitate profits.

 With the downward trend in sales of desktop computers, I’ll bet “PC World” wishes they could be so versatile.

 - Create a brand scheme and ensure that it has it is in place wherever you interact with customers.